CrowdWare/shift/readme.md

 # Inflation / Deflation
 So that we will not flood the planet, the liquid will vaporate every day a small percentage until it's gone fully after 7 years.
 So it will be created, used and destroy in a full circle.

+# Security / Integrity
+The local database has been encrypted with a 128 bytes key.
+So this makes it impossible for someone to change any data in the local database.
+Which of course is also true for the balance.
+When we are transfering THX between two mobile phones, also the data will be encrypted with this 128 bytes key.
+So this transer data can only be decrypted with the original app.

+If you transfer an amount of THX to a faked mobile app.
+It doesn't matter.
+The guy with the faked mobile app will not tell you that the transfer has been aborted.

+If someone wants to transfer THX to your account, then your app will not accept this transfer due to incorrect decrypted data.

 # Design Preview

 [Experience the design preview](https://xd.adobe.com/view/108626b6-ec96-459f-8325-dcf45ba4bfa4-45d5/)